Considering an abortion

 Is counselling and support available?

 The decision to have an abortion is yours alone.
 It can be helpful to talk to someone you trust to be supportive and unbiased.
-The unplanned pregnancy counselling services listed below offer independent counselling to assist with decision making and post-abortion counselling.
+Unplanned pregnancy counselling services offer independent counselling to assist with decision making and post-abortion counselling.
 These services are free and optional.

 Please advise the service if you are requesting unplanned pregnancy counselling so that your appointment is prioritised, or if you need an appointment for counselling following an abortion.